[Skip to Content]

 The Emergency Process is as follows:

-The City’s Code Enforcement Department will refer homeowners for the program.
+The City of Altoona's Codes & Inspections Department will refer homeowners to the program.
 The homeowner will then be directed to the Community Development Department for an application for the Emergency Homeowner Roof Replacement Program.
-Once the completed application is received, along with the appropriate documentation, Housing Rehab Staff will conduct an inspection of the roof system with the homeowner.
+Once the completed application is received, along with the appropriate documentation, the City's Housing Rehabilitation Staff will conduct an inspection of the roof system with the homeowner.
 Together they determine the work to be done.

-The Housing Rehab Staff will prepare a description of the work and a cost estimate which the homeowner approves.
+The Housing Rehabilitation Staff will prepare a description of the work and a cost estimate, which the homeowner approves.
 From this, the City prepares the bid specifications.
-When the homeowner approves these, they are placed for bid to an approved local contractor who will visit your home in order to prepare their bids.
+When the homeowner approves these, the homeowner must provide a list of licensed, local contractors they wish to use to bid the project.
+The contractors are required to visit the home in order to prepare their bids.
 The bids are opened and reviewed.

 Work begins and is inspected by the City as it progresses.
-The City issues contractor payments as called for in the contract.
-When the work is completed, inspected and approved by the Housing Staff and the City’s Code Department final payment is made.
+The City issues contractor payments, as called for in the contract.
+Once the work is completed, inspected and approved by the Housing Staff and the City of Altoona's Codes & Inspections Department, the final payment is made.

 Program Assistance